 - Budget or backpacker travel guides.
 There are amazing bloggers out there who are experts on this segment of travel – but it’s not my area of expertise

 - Unethical and unsustainable travel recommendations

-- Recommendations and reviews of hotels, products and services that I’ve never tried/used myself
+- Recommendations and reviews of hotels, products and services that I have no experience with or would not purchase/try myself

 Get in touch with me for collaboration proposals and sponsorship opportunities!